 Our business is sensitive to trends in the general economy, which is unpredictable.
 Therefore, our operating results, to the extent they reflect changes in the broader economy, may be subject to significant fluctuations.
-Since online learning is generally dependent on discretionary spending, negative general economic conditions or uncertainty regarding future economic conditions, including as a result of public health concerns like the COVID-19 pandemic, inflation, and instability in the banking or financial services industries or in financial and capital markets, could significantly reduce the overall amount that learners and organizations spend on, and the frequency of, online learning or result in delays to planned spending on online learning.
-Any or all of these factors could reduce the demand for our services, reducing our revenue and potentially increasing our need to make significant expenditures to continue to attract learners and UB customers to our platform.
+Since online learning is generally dependent on discretionary spending, negative general economic conditions or uncertainty regarding future economic conditions, including as a result of public health concerns like the COVID-19 pandemic, inflation, and instability in the banking or financial services industries or in financial and capital markets, could significantly reduce the overall amount that learners and organizations spend on, and the frequency of, online learning or result in delays to planned spending our need to make significant expenditures to continue to attract learners and UB customers to our platform.
 Additionally, adverse developments affecting the banking or financial services industries or the financial and capital markets, such as actual events or concerns involving liquidity, defaults or non-performance by financial institutions or transactional counterparties, could negatively affect our revenue, results of operations and financial condition.